ludanin/polish_challenge_go/README.md

 # Goals

-  - We need a server with a single route, it returns all the "people" available on the map.

 # Completed Goals

   - Create from 5 to 15 random "people" to walk on the map.
 To make our